-Based on the outcome of the desktop risk assessment, a supplier may be required to undergo either an on-site assessment conducted by one of our representatives or an ethical audit by a 3rd party.
-Both the audit and assessment include content related to modern slavery.
+Based on the outcome of the desktop risk assessment, a supplier may be required to undergo either customized follow-ups such as an on-site assessment conducted by one of our representatives or an ESG audit by a 3rd party.
+Both the assessment and audit include content related to modern slavery.
+The focus of these follow-ups and audits is determined by the supplier's ESG performance and their involvement in the EcoVadis assessments.

 We consider third-party audits to be preferential for suppliers within higher risk geographies, as local auditors are often best equipped to understand the local regulatory landscape and challenges.
-In 2022, a total of 7 on-site supplier audits were conducted.
+In 2023, a total of nine on-site supplier audits or desktop reviews were conducted, involving four tinplate suppliers, two aluminium suppliers, and three liquids suppliers.